binaryage/dirac/readme.md

 Not only for ClojureScript but maybe for other compile-to-js languages as well.
 It could serve as a proof-of-concept implementation of some niche features or extension points requested or planned in the official DevTools.

-In future some Dirac features could move into official DevTools eventually, because there will be a way how to implement them using newly introduced extension points.
+In future some Dirac features could move into official DevTools eventually, because there could be a way how to implement them using newly introduced extension points.
 But until then we want to maintain a live fork so we don't have to wait for Chrome developers to add "our" requested features.